Sqash/artist-base/README.md

 ## //TODO (notes for me)

-1. Carousel galleries
-  - Determine whether ng or bootstrap.
-  - Make it a component/service.

-2. Paypal hooks
+1. Paypal hooks

-3. Script to unpack /dist into top level dir for github pages project. (grunt build CDNifies everything into /dist)
+2. Script to unpack /dist into top level dir for github pages project. (grunt build CDNifies everything into /dist)

-4. Make a wiki page for all the resource files
+3. Make a wiki page for all the resource files

+4. Add animation to the gallery carousels and collapsed navbar slidedown.
+It would make it look much nicer by default.

-5. Version 1.0! :D
+4. Version 1.0! :D

 ## Build & development